Gulf Intracoastal Waterway

 The Gulf Intracoastal Waterway (GIWW) is the portion of the Intracoastal Waterway located along the Gulf Coast of the United States.
-It is a navigable inland waterway running approximately 1300 mi from Saint Marks, Florida, to Brownsville, Texas.
+It is a navigable inland waterway running approximately 1300 mi from St. Marks, Florida, to Brownsville, Texas.

 The waterway provides a channel with a controlling depth of 12 ft, designed primarily for barge transportation.
 Although the U.S. government proposals for such a waterway were made in the early 19th century, the Gulf Intracoastal Waterway was not completed until 1949.

 EHL & WHL mileages

 The Corps of Engineers marks the Intracoastal with channel markers like this one.